“Daily Sightings” A Blog

 But when it comes to birds, you gotta expect the unexpected.
 Birds are found where you find them.

 Same thing goes for finding two-fisted birdwatchers.

-I know a guy, six-one, two-twenty, mostly muscle.
+You know a guy, six-one, two-twenty, mostly muscle.
 Played starting center years ago in high school.
 He’s been known to scare bouncers in night clubs.

-These days he’s into the wife & kids, pizza, workouts, and real estate deals.
+These days he’s into the wife and kids, pizza, workouts, real estate deals.
 Not exactly the old-school image of a birder.

 (We don’t like the old-school image of birders.
 That’s what this website is all about).

 Today you got an email from this guy with some excitement in it.
 He wrote: “Hey, just saw a Ruby-throated Hummingbird out my bedroom window!”

 Little bird.
 Big guy.
 Is it surprising that he cared?
 Hell, no. Two-fisted birdwatchers, like birds themselves, are found where you find them.

 Saturday April 27.
 Dateline: the couch.
 There’s a sprained back in the picture, but you’re too busy to care about it.